unschoolerinfo/navigator-hugo/exampleSite/content/blog/why-you-need-a-statement-bag-this-season.md

 title: Why You Need a Statement Bag
 date: 2018-07-08T12:11:29.000+06:00
 image: images/blog/post-2.jpg
-author: Arya Stark
+author: Chelle Snell
 description: This is meta description
+categories: ["tech-intro"]
 ---

-### A cleansing hot shower or bath
+### Hopefully this will be the future Technology Page
 I like to start with taking a shower or a bath when getting ready for bed.
 I’ll always incorporate either Himalayan pink salt or Epsom salt into my routine.
 Then, I’ll do an in-shower meditation, just releasing my day and allowing it to wash down the drain.
 I like to start from the neck down to symbolize washing and removing anything, and then I go from the feet up after to symbolize recharging my energy.

 ### Setting the mood with incense